alex0000-ops/Cybersecurity-of-AI/pages/Evasion attack.md

 - ### Advantages of FGSM
 - Simplicity — FGSM is easy to understand and implement.
 - Efficiency — It requires only one forward and backward pass through the model.
-- Transferability — Adversarial examples generated with FGSM on one model often transfer to other models. [zdroj](https://medium.com/@zachariaharungeorge/a-deep-dive-into-the-fast-gradient-sign-method-611826e34865)
+- Transferability — Adversarial examples generated with FGSM on one model often transfer to other models.
+-
+- ### Limitations and Mitigations
+	- Known Vulnerability — FGSM is vulnerable to defense strategies, prompting the need for more sophisticated adversarial training methods.[zdroj](https://medium.com/@zachariaharungeorge/a-deep-dive-into-the-fast-gradient-sign-method-611826e34865)
+	- Limited Robustness — Adversarial examples crafted by FGSM may not be robust to diverse transformations.
 -